David Fellman

-David Fellman (1907 – 2003) was a political scientist and constitutional scholar and advocate for academic freedom, who taught general constitutional law, administrative law and civil liberties.
+David Fellman (1907 – 2003) was an American political scientist and constitutional scholar and advocate for academic freedom, who taught general constitutional law, administrative law and civil liberties.

 Background

 David Fellman was born on September 14, 1907, in Omaha, Nebraska.
 In 1905, his orthodox Jewish family immigrated to Omaha, Nebraska, from the Volhynia, Belarus (now Ukraine).
 David Fellman was the third of seven children (six boys, one girl).
 At age 21, an older brother died; a few years later, his father died.

 Fellman attended Omaha Central High School where he was president of the Mathematics society, a member of the Speakers Bureau and on the debate teams that won the district championship in 1924-25 and the state championship in 1925.
 He won the state contest in extemporaneous speaking.

 Fellman taught Hebrew in a religious school to support himself while attending the University of Nebraska.
 As an undergraduate, he was on the debate team for three years.
 He was a member of Nebraska's “Think-Shop” and was elected to Delta Sigma Rho, the national debating honorary society, in May 1927, serving as president of that organization for one year.
 He was a member of Sigma Alpha Mu fraternity, and was a reader for the political science department.
 For two years, he wrote a semi-weekly column in The Daily Nebraskan, official student newspaper entitled “A Student Looks at Public Affairs."

 He received his A.B. in 1929, and was inducted into Phi Beta Kappa; he also received an M.A. in 1930 from the University of Nebraska.
 He was granted a teaching fellowship by the University of Nebraska in the political science department while pursuing work to prepare for his doctoral degree.
 In 1931, Fellman transferred to Yale University, having been the recipient of the Cowles fellowship in government.
 He studied political theory under Dr. Francis Coker, then a scholarship in philosophy in 1932, then the Sterling fellowship in government in 1933.
 He was awarded the Ph.D. from Yale University in 1934.